lutzzdias/lutzzdias/README.md

 Federal University of Mato Grosso do Sul (UFMS).
 I have always been interested in programming and computers.
-I've worked as a backend developer, mobile developer and full stack developer.
+I've worked as a backend, mobile and full stack developer.
 Having knowledge in all areas allows me to work on my own personal projects and contribute to the community as well as to myself.

 - I am from Brazil :brazil:
 - I am 21 years old
+- I have an habit of starting multiple personal projects and finishing only a few of them
-- I am currently studying React and Swift
+- I am currently studying Go and Swift
 - I am proficient with C#, typescript, python, java, C++, etc
 - I'm currently contributing mainly to [manett](https://github.com/CaueMaldonadoLima/Manett) and [stronix](https://github.com/lutzzdias/stronix)